Safeguarding Policy

 • Abuse is defined as a violation of an individual’s human and civil rights; it may consist of a single act or repeated acts

-• The impact of the abuse on the person and the physical and /or psychological harm being caused and whether the abuse is having an impact on other people
+• The nature and extent of the abuse including whether it is a criminal offence. • The impact of the abuse on the person and the physical and /or psychological harm being caused and whether the abuse is having an impact on other people.

-• Deprivation of liberties where people living in care homes, hospitals or other institutions are looked after in a way that does not inappropriately restrict their freedom
+• Deprivation of liberties where people living in care homes, hospitals or other institutions are looked after in a way that does not inappropriately restrict their freedom.

-1. TYPES OF ABUSE
+• TYPES OF ABUSE

 Eleven types of abuse are currently identified through legislation and UK guidance frameworks:

-• Physical abuse – Involves any manner of causing physical harm to a child or vulnerable adult or fabricating symptoms of, or inducing illness in, a child or vulnerable adult, including assault, hitting, slapping, pushing, misuse of medication, restraint or inappropriate physical sanctions, administering or allowing access to drugs or alcohol.
+• Physical abuse – Involves any manner of causing physical harm to a child or vulnerable adult or fabricating symptoms of, or inducing illness in, a child or vulnerable adult, including

 • Domestic abuse – including psychological, physical, sexual, financial, emotional abuse, so called ‘honour’ based violence.